 We recommend our CBD Tattoo Ointment for your after-ink care.
-Not only does it contain a potent dose of pure CBD to combat pain and inflammation, but it also comprises several soothing, natural ingredients to make healing more comfortable for you.
-This natural formula contains a blend of oils that each serve a unique purpose:
+Not only does it contain a potent amount of premium CBD to combat irritation, but it also comprises several soothing ingredients to make healing more comfortable for you.
+This premium formula contains a blend of oils that each serve a unique purpose:

 - Coconut Oil – Coconut oil provides your tattoo with protection.
 The fatty acids present in the oil act as disinfectants against germs and bacteria that can cause a nasty infection.

 - Vitamin E Oil – Vitamin E, also present in coconut oil, is extremely moisturizing.
 However, it is not heavy, giving your tattoo air to breathe and heal properly.

 - Lavender Essential Oil – The lavender oil in our CBD Tattoo Healing Cream reduces pain while soothing irritation.
 This oil provides a natural aroma that won’t harm your sensitive skin like artificial fragrance and chemicals.